 An ensemble of 9 monologues, thematically revolving around some connotation of the word Single.

-A mid-level Nagpada smuggler on a date where everything he’s organised is ‘ek number’, but his girl’s running late and he starts delving, in Hindi, into his ambition to be number one; to a cocky actor intellectually masturbating about how everything is about me, myself and I.
+A mid-level Nagpada smuggler on a date where everything he’s organized is ‘ek number’, but his girl’s running late and he starts delving, in Hindi, into his ambition to be number one; to a cocky actor intellectually masturbating about how everything is about me, myself and I.

 All the pieces are original.
 Each monologue is a complete story within itself.
 Through the monologues, we hope to entertain at the very least, if not intellectually provoke.
 Solid text in the hands of great actors in a minimalist setting.
 Insightful.
 Violently engaging.
-And the promise of power packed performances.
+And the promise of power-packed performances.

 Directed by Karan Pandit

 Written by Karan Pandit, Devi Giannetti, Ambiecka Pandit & Adam Kay

 Starring Karan Pandit, Devi Giannetti, Sushrii Shreyaa Mishraa & Vishal Handa